 First, a bit of background.
 Over just the past few years, website costs have plummeted and the technology to get a website from idea to reality has blossomed.
 Whether you are using a text editor and uploading to the Amazon cloud; hosting your own site powered by WordPress or using a drag and drop website builder, there’s never been an easier time to create a website.

 On the wide spectrum of website building solutions, they live on the end that is all-inclusive and provides everything you need to get started and grow your website.
-It’s in contrast to solutions where you buy, install, and manage all the “pieces” of your website separately.
+This is in contrast to solutions where you buy, install and manage all the “pieces” of your website separately.
 That’s not a good or bad thing.
 But it is something to be aware of when you’re choosing one of them as a solution…since it affects your website both long and short term.

 In the long-term, it affects your versatility, functionality, and, of course, your brand.
 In the short-term, it can certainly add/take away a lot of headaches.
 That said, just like choosing a physical house or office, there is no such thing as an absolute “best” or “top” choice.
 There’s only the right choice relative to your goals, experience, and circumstances.

 Using a website builder is sort of like leasing and customizing an apartment in a really classy development instead of buying and owning your own house.
 You’re still in control of decor, cleaning, and everything living-wise – but you leave the construction, plumbing, security, and infrastructure to the property owner.
 That point is key because there’s usually a direct tradeoff between convenience and control.

 Squarespace, Weebly, and Wix as a group compete with options like WordPress (which provides the free software to build a website that you own & control – see my WordPress setup guide here) all the way down to options like typing actual HTML code into a text file.
 Make sense?
 Awesome, let’s dive into the comparison.

 Side note – if you want this comparison in a BuzzFeed-style quiz, you can take my website builder quiz here…